Matthew Fontaine Maury: Scientific career

 Maury's work on ocean currents and investigations of the whaling industry led him to suspect that a warm-water, ice-free northern passage existed between the Atlantic and Pacific.
 He thought he detected a warm surface current pushing into the Arctic, and logs of old whaling ships indicated that whales killed in the Atlantic bore harpoons from ships in the Pacific (and vice versa).
 The frequency of these occurrences seemed unlikely if the whales had traveled around Cape Horn.

-Lieutenant Maury published his Wind and Current Chart of the North Atlantic, which showed sailors how to use the ocean's currents and winds to their advantage and drastically reduce the length of voyages.
+Lieutenant Maury published his Wind and Current Chart of the North Atlantic, which showed sailors how to utilize the ocean's currents and winds to their advantage, thereby drastically reducing the length of voyages.
 His Sailing Directions and Physical Geography of the Seas and Its Meteorology remain standard.
 Maury's uniform system of recording synoptic oceanographic data was adopted by navies and merchant marines around the world and was used to develop charts for all the major trade routes.

 Maury's Naval Observatory team included midshipmen assigned to him: James Melville Gilliss, Lieutenants John Mercer Brooke, William Lewis Herndon, Lardner Gibbon, Isaac Strain, John "Jack" Minor Maury II of the USN 1854 Darien Exploration Expedition, and others.
-Their duty was always temporary at the observatory, and new men had to be trained repeatedly.
-Thus Lt.
-Maury was simultaneously employed with astronomical and nautical work and constantly trained new temporary men to assist in these works.
+Their duty at the observatory was always temporary, and new men had to be trained repeatedly.
+Thus, Lt.
+Maury was simultaneously employed in astronomical and nautical work, as well as constantly training new temporary personnel to assist in these tasks.
 As his reputation grew, the competition among young midshipmen to be assigned to work with him intensified.
-He always had able, though constantly changing, assistants.
+Thus, he always had able assistants.

 Maury advocated for naval reform, including a school for the Navy that would rival the Army's United States Military Academy.
-That reform was heavily pushed by Maury's many "Scraps from the Lucky Bag" and other articles printed in the newspapers, bringing about many changes in the Navy, including his finally fulfilled dream of the creation of the United States Naval Academy.
+That reform was heavily promoted by Maury's "Scraps from the Lucky Bag" and other articles printed in newspapers, bringing about numerous changes in the Navy, including his long-awaited dream of creating the United States Naval Academy.

 During its first 1848 meeting, he helped launch the American Association for the Advancement of Science (AAAS).

 In 1849, Maury spoke out on the need for a transcontinental railroad to join the Eastern United States to California.
 He recommended a southerly route with Memphis, Tennessee, as the eastern terminus, as it is equidistant from Lake Michigan and the Gulf of Mexico.
 He argued that a southerly route running through Texas would avoid winter snows and could open up commerce with the northern states of Mexico.
 Maury also advocated construction of a railroad across the Isthmus of Panama.